lawrenceagles/nodejs-in-action/chapter33-creational-design-patterns/README.md

 #### Singleton dependencies
 This is the simplest way to wire modules together, and consists in leveraging Node.js' module system.
 As seen before, stateful dependencies wired in this way are *de facto singletons* as the module system will cache the module and provide the cache instace to any module that imports it.

+> The **Singleton dependencies** pattern leverages the module system to provide the depencies of a module as *Singletons*, which ensures the correct wiring even for stateful dependencies.

 Let's implement the simple blogging system described above, with the dependencies handled through the *singleton dependencies* approach.

 We start with the `db.js` module, in which we use [SQLite](https://sqlite.org/index.html) as the backing database to store our posts.
 To interact with *SQLite* we use the module [`sqlite3`](https://www.npmjs.com/package/sqlite3).